Mona-Mohsen/Clinic-Productivity-Dashboard/README.md

 Dashboard for Clinics Productivity

 # Overview
 A dashboard for clinic productivity provides a visual representation of key metrics and data related to the efficiency and performance of a healthcare clinic.
 It helps clinic managers and administrators monitor operations, identify areas for improvement, and make data-driven decisions to optimize productivity.
-Here are some essential components that can be included in a clinic productivity dashboard:
+Here are some essential components that are included in a clinic productivity dashboard:

 1. Appointment Metrics: This section displays the total number of appointments scheduled, completed, and canceled within a specific timeframe.
 It helps track appointment volume and assess the overall clinic's scheduling efficiency.